Garrote: Abolition

-The last civilian executions in Spain, both by garroting, were those of the poisoner Pilar Prades in May 1959 and the spree killer José María Jarabo in July 1959.
-Recent legislation had caused many crimes (such as robbery–murder) to fall under the jurisdiction of military law; thus, prosecutors rarely requested civilian executions.
+The last civilian executions in Spain, both by garrotting, were those of the poisoner Pilar Prades in May 1959 and the spree killer José María Jarabo in July 1959.
+Recent legislation had placed many crimes (such as robbery–murder) under military jurisdiction; thus, prosecutors rarely requested civilian executions.
 Military executions were still performed in Spain until the 1970s.
-The garrotings of Heinz Chez (real name Georg Michael Welzel) and Salvador Puig Antich in March 1974, both convicted in the Francoist State of killing police officers, were the last state-sanctioned garrotings in Spain and in the world.
+The garrottings of Heinz Chez (real name Georg Michael Welzel) and Salvador Puig Antich in March 1974, both convicted in the Francoist State of killing police officers, were the last state-sanctioned garrottings in the world.

 With the 1973 Penal Code, prosecutors once again started requesting execution in civilian cases, but the death penalty was abolished in 1978 after dictator Francisco Franco's death.
-The last man to be sentenced to death by garroting was José Luis Cerveto "the murderer of Pedralbes" in October 1977, for a double robbery–murder in May 1974.
+The last man to be sentenced to death by garrotting was José Luis Cerveto "the murderer of Pedralbes" in October 1977, for a double robbery–murder in May 1974.
 Cerveto requested execution, but his sentence was commuted.
 Another prisoner whose civilian death sentence was commuted was businessman Juan Ballot, for the contract killing of his wife in Navarre in November 1973.

-After the death penalty was abolished in Spain, the writer Camilo José Cela obtained a garrote (which had probably been used for the execution of Puig Antich) from the Consejo General del Poder Judicial to display at his foundation.
-The device was kept in storage in Barcelona, and was displayed in the room that the Cela Foundation devoted to his novel La familia de Pascual Duarte until Puig Antich's family asked for its removal.
+After the death penalty was abolished in Spain, the writer Camilo José Cela obtained a garrotte, which had probably been used for the execution of Puig Antich, from the General Council of the Judiciary (Consejo General del Poder Judicial) to display at his foundation.
+The device was kept in storage in Barcelona, and was displayed in the room that the Cela Foundation devoted to his novel The Family of Pascual Duarte, (Note: Title in Spanish: La familia de Pascual Duarte) until Puig Antich's family asked for its removal.

 In 1990, Andorra became the last country to officially abolish the death penalty by garrotting, though this method had not been employed there since the late 12th century.